-At December 31, 2020, the total non-performing loans of the Banking Group, net of impairment, amounted to €66.8 million, of which €5.6 million purchased already impaired.
-Among these non-performing exposures, €64.0 million (96% of the total) concerned regional authorities in financial distress.
+At December 31, 2020, the total non-performing loans net of impairment amounted to €64.8 million, of which €5.6 million purchased already impaired.
+Among these non-performing exposures, €64.0 million (98.8% of the total) concerned regional authorities in financial distress.